sadvaseb/Cleaning-Messy-Medical-Data/README.md

 This is a mini data cleaning project which is posted at Applied Data Science with Python Specialization program at the University of Michigan.
 The program available from [here](https://www.coursera.org/learn/python-text-mining) .

+This project is only for education purpose and it should not be used for submitting for the course.